veryshiny/QAA/Lab Notebook.md

 In the trimmed reads vs the normal reads

 - the per-base-N content at the first positions have reduced to nearly 0% at the first position
-- more positions have high quality scores of 39 and 40.
+- more sequences have high quality scores of 39 and 40.
 - more different sequence lengths in the distribution due to the trimming
 - the GC-content distribution seems to be closer to the theoretical distribution than before
 - adapter content also improves in the trimmed reads, especially at the ends, with nearly 0% observed compared to the untrimmed data
-- the per-base sequence con
+- the per-base average quality for each position improves, reduced variance too.

+**Moved files to trimmomatic_output**

 # Part 3